mcore1976/antispy-jammer/README.md

 - 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors)
 - 1 x 10K Ohm potentiometer ( or resistor divider )
+- AD9833 signal generator board ( if you want to use original design)

 -------------------------------------------------------------------------------------